Chadwell St Mary: History

-Not much is known of the occupation in Chadwell until the Saxon period of British history.
-Artifacts found (some of which are in the local museum in Grays) show that the area was inhabited in the Stone, Bronze and Iron Ages.
+Not much is known of occupation in Chadwell until the Saxon period of British history.
+Artefacts found (some of which are in the local museum in Grays) show that the area was inhabited in the Stone, Bronze and Iron Ages.
 Before the building of new housing in the 20th century, it was a dispersed settlement.

 It is known that there was a sizeable non-military Roman settlement to the south of the road between Chadwell and West Tilbury.
 A Roman oven was found in this location in 1922 containing three complete pots, fragments of others and a small clay lamp, all of which were given to Colchester Museum.
 In the early Roman period, sea-levels dropped, making the marshes inhabitable and there may have been a Roman settlement on the site of what is now Tilbury Docks.

 An archaeological investigation during the construction of new facilities for Chadwell Primary school discovered a complete site of a Saxon sunken floored hut (Grubenhaus) from the 6th century.

-The name Chadwell is first recorded in Domesday in 1086.
-Since then, the community has economically continued to thrive on fertile soil and good communication links with the outside world over the centuries.

-Origins of the parish name
+Toponymy

-The place-name 'Chadwell' is first attested in the Domesday Book of 1086, where it appears as Celdewella, meaning 'cold spring'.
-'St Mary', referring to the parish church, was added to the name in Victorian times to reduce confusion with Chadwell Heath, near Romford.
-There is, however, another more romantic, but less academically respectable story as to how the name of Chadwell originated.
+The place-name 'Chadwell' is first attested in the Domesday Book of 1086, where it appears as Celdewella.
+It is generally understood to mean 'cold spring'.
+The 'St Mary', referring to the parish church, was later added to distinguish this Chadwell from Chadwell Heath, near Romford.